 When for some reason, the MTi becomes unresponsive in serial mode and unplugging/connecting the MTi does not solve the communication problem, just connect the MTi to a USB port and check the settings of the device.
-For RS422 devices, there is a restore communication procedure (see [MTM], not available for alternative UART).
+If a direct USB connection is not possible, i.e. when using an RS422 device or a serial to USB converter cable, there is a Restore Communication tool available in MT Manager (see [MTM], not available for alternative UART).